Chapter 1: Not ready to accept

 Chichi inhaled a big gulp of air.
 "Gohan, are you telling me you think I'm pregnant?"

 Gohan caught her easily, dreading but expecting such a reaction.
 After depositing her in her room, he turned and glared upwards.
-"If you think I'm simply going to accept you staying away from us, you have another thing coming, dad", he muttered.
+"If you think I'm simply going to accept you staying away from us, you have another thing coming, dad," he muttered, determination welling inside him.

 He let his senses extend further, searching for every familiar ki.
 Vegeta was already up and training in the GR-no surprises there.
-Bulma, her parents, Trunks and his alternate self were still asleep as was everybody staying in Kame house.
-Piccolo and Dende were meditating on the lookout.
+Bulma, her parents, Trunks and his alternate self were still asleep, even though it was only evening in West City, as was everybody staying at Kame house.
+Piccolo and Dende were meditating on the Lookout.
 He frowned as he instinctively searched for his father's ki and found nothing, but then smiled a bit.
-He could feel the energy of the plain simple humans all over the planet and for the first time since Cell's announcement they were mostly calm instead of anxious.
+He could feel the energy of the plain simple humans all over the planet and, for the first time since Cell's announcement, they were mostly calm instead of anxious.

 The day was bright, as if the planet was celebrating Cell's demise.
-He just had to embrace the cheerfulness, feeling guilty at first but soon remembering his parents' words.
+He just had to embrace the cheerfulness, feeling guilty at first, but soon remembering his parents' words.
 With little thought, he ascended to the first Super Saiyan level, drinking in the intense surge of power.
-He then hesitated a bit.
+He then hesitated.
 Would he lose himself if he were to try to ascend again?

-His other self's word returned to his mind.
+His other self's words returned to his mind.
 'You were so overwhelmed, the power got to your head.
-Dad would have been alive if you didn't constantly push me back.'
+Dad would have been alive if you didn't constantly push me back!'

 Gritting his teeth, he concentrated, breaking through the second barrier in his mind.
 His teal eyes turned just a bit greener, his golden hair just a bit brighter and longer and his power skyrocketed.
 The golden aura raged around him as he fought for control, lightning bolts dancing all over.
 Then, after what seemed like an hour but was mere seconds, he closed his eyes and sighed.
 The tension left his body, the corona of power dissipated and he opened his eyes again, now smiling.
 It was not the sadistic smirk that had intimidated Cell, but rather the smile of a child after a job well done.